 Military-specific protections and resources

-If you are active duty, several military-specific protections and resources may apply.
+If you are on active duty, several military-specific protections and resources may apply.
 We are not your attorney; the questions about whether and how each applies belong with JAG, the VA, or HUD-approved counselors.
 Briefly:

 SCRA (Servicemembers Civil Relief Act)